 There it is, up on the ceiling.
 It’s the dreaded wet stain.
 A spot that stares back at you, making it seem like nothing else in your house matters more.
 Granted, it’s not the worst thing that can happen to a homeowner, but finding a wet spot on the ceiling is never something to be happy about.
 It means at the very least that moisture has gotten into your home.
-At worst, it’s the sign that something very wrong is going on in your ceiling.
+At worst, it’s a sign that something very wrong is going on in your ceiling.

 What Causes Wet Spots on a Ceiling?